 - One containing all the content ideas your target audience might be interested in (your prospective content calendar)

 Now, just compare both sheets and fill in the content gaps.
 You should look out for two things here:

 - Topics that underperformed

 And voila!
-You suddenly have a carefully thought-out, new content strategy that you can put into action.
+You suddenly have a carefully thought-out, new content strategy that you can implement.

 1. No concrete goals

 We can’t stress this enough.
 You need to have a specific objective for your content audit.
 It can be traffic, leads, blog subscribers, or revenue.
 But you have to explicitly define it beforehand.
 You cannot just wing it.